"Inspiring youth to do the most good!" TM

 View images and videos from past metro detroit youth day events.

 Metro Detroit Youth Day is a great way to channel children’s energies in a positive and constructive setting.
-We have been doing this for 30 years now and we have become a metro Detroit tradition with this successful formula.
+We have been doing this for 35 years now and we have become a metro Detroit tradition.

-The idea for Metro Detroit Youth Day, the largest youth event in Michigan, which has drawn over 800,000 youngsters over the years was born.
+The idea for Metro Detroit Youth Day, the largest youth event in Michigan, which has drawn over 1 million youngsters over the years, was born.
 Founders Ed Deeb, the late Tom Fox and the late Jerry Blocker, formulated the goal of bringing together metro Detroit area youth from all walks of life for a day of sports, fun, and constructive activities, and to show youngsters that business people, the community and the food industry cared about them and respect them.

 Originally, the goal was to help foster goodwill and harmony.
 But in 1991 Metro Youth Day became more than fun and games.
-It was expanded to include youth guidance, mentors, role models, anti-substance abuse activity, motivational speakers, entertainment, awarding and average of 80 more scholarships yearly, and honoring outstanding students for academic excellence and community service.
+It was expanded to include youth guidance, mentors, role models, anti-substance abuse activity, motivational speakers, entertainment, awarding college scholarships beginning with two given out the first year and now averaging more than 120 scholarships yearly, and honoring outstanding students for academic excellence and community service.
 Sports stars, government officials, College Row, media celebrities and others attend the event and provide upbeat messages and encouragement to the youth.
 Co-founder Ed Deeb is the driving force of the big event which takes about a year to plan.
 He is chairman and coordinator, donating his time and energy for the kids, and is supported by Michigan’s food industry which provides a free, nutritious lunch, and numerous corporate sponsors and small businesses who provide buses to transport kids to and from Belle Isle and/or college scholarships.